KrishAleti-zz/PwdLeakCheck/README.md

 Hmmm... well, we get to know about our password uniqueness by this but it is a good practice to give a chance to the user to enter another password if the previous password is found in the list of hacked passwords.

 Again, it depends on the individual's interest.
-If the passsword is found in the list of hacked passwords and still the user wants to discontinue, he/she can simply enter "STOP" when it is prompted to Enter a new password.
+If the password is found in the list of hacked passwords and still the user wants to discontinue, he/she can simply enter "STOP" when it is prompted to Enter a new password.
 Once "STOP" is entered the program will be terminated.

 Well!!
 This function is now implemented and is ready to use.
 [PwdLeakCheck2.0](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck_updated.py)